-The day we switched from producing our own content — kind of what Masterclass does — to become a completely user-generated site we realized that our success was fully dependent on the creators, not the end users.
+The day we switched from producing our content — kind of what Masterclass does — to become a completely user-generated play we realized that our success was fully dependent on creators, not end-users.

-Creators move audiences, drive growth to your site, and can ultimately make or break your platform.
+Creators move audiences, drive growth, and can make or break a platform.
 It follows, that to retain creators your product must treat them well, as a first-class citizen.

-However, this changed during the early 2000s with the raise of aggregators such as Facebooks, YouTubes, Tumblrs, and the likes.
-These networks democratized the publishing side of things and turned the Internet into a fully user generated place — remember the idea of the Internet 2.0?
+However, this changed during the early 2000s with the rise of aggregators such as Facebook, YouTube, or Tumblr.
+These networks democratized the publishing side and turned the Internet into a user-generated place — remember the idea of Internet 2.0?

-In theory, this looks like a desirable outcome for society.
+In theory, it looked like a desirable outcome for society.
 However, it brought along a perverse twist of fate, with a plethora of unintended side effects, that reshaped the underlying fabric of the Internet.